AvivYaniv/Cortex/README.md

 IMPORTANT!
 The [`__DataBaseDriver`](https://github.com/AvivYaniv/Cortex/blob/master/cortex/database/database_driver.py) is an abstract class and implementation should be provided to run specific database technology (i.e. creating sub-class [`MongoDBDataBase`](https://github.com/AvivYaniv/Cortex/blob/master/cortex/database/mongodb_db.py) for MongoDB). <br/>

 INFO!
-You can change to any other database technology, as described in @@ TODO : LINK @@
+You can change to any other database technology, as described in [DataBase Driver](https://github.com/AvivYaniv/Cortex/blob/master/README.md#541-database-driver) in this document.

 3. DataBase Runner: <br/>
 The DataBase Runner is the main component responsible of decoupling the DataBase Framework logic and implementation. <br/>